whiteyunjie/ROAM/README.md

 The `patches` folder contains arrays of extracted tissue patches from each slide (one .h5 file per slide, where each entry corresponds to the coordinates of the top-left corner of a patch)
 The `stitches` folder contains downsampled visualizations of stitched tissue patches (one image per slide)

 Please note that the slide example we provide was obtained at a magnification level of 40x.
-The actual size of the ROI extracted is $4096\times4096$, which corresponds exactly to the size of $2048\times2048$ under 20x magnification of the ROI mentioned in the paper under 20x magnification.
+The actual size of the ROI extracted is $4096\times4096$, which corresponds exactly to the size of $2048\times2048$ under 20x magnification.
 This will not affect the subsequent feature extraction process, as we have standardized the ROI size to 2048 during feature extraction, eliminating the need for additional processing.

+When utilizing your own dataset, remember to guarantee that the size of extracted ROI is $2048\times2048$ at 20x magnification level.

 #### 2.Patch feature extraction